peastman/statmech/source/phasetransitions.rst

 will be.
 Indeed, this expectation turns out to be correct.

 In one dimension where each spin has only two neighbors, mean field theory fails rather badly.
-The accurate calculation show that the ferromagnetic phase is only stable at :math:`T=0`.
+The accurate calculation shows that the ferromagnetic phase is only stable at :math:`T=0`.
 For any nonzero temperature, the system is paramagnetic.
 This is qualitatively very different from the predictions of mean field theory.

 In two dimensions where each spin has four neighbors, it does much better.
 Mean field theory gives a qualitatively